 Special 510k submissions

 The first type is a special 510k submission.
-The FDA target timeline for a special 510k is 30 days, but you can only submit a Special 510k for a modification of your own device that already has a 510k issued.
-In addition, a Special 510k is only possible if the device modification requires a single technical discipline to review the change.
-For example, changes to software and materials requires a review of software validation and biocompatibility.
-Therefore, two reviewer specialists must coordinate their efforts and the review cannot be completed in 30 days.
-In this case an abbreviated or traditional 510k must be submitted instead.
+The FDA target timeline for a special 510k is 30 days, but you can only submit a Special 510k for a modification of your device that already has a 510k issued.
+Also, a Special 510k is only possible if the device modification requires a single technical discipline to review the change.
+For example, changes to software and materials require a review of software validation and biocompatibility.
+Therefore, two reviewer specialists must coordinate their efforts, and the review cannot be completed in 30 days.
+In this case, an abbreviated or traditional 510k must be submitted instead.

 Abbreviated 510k submissions

 The second type of 510k submission is an abbreviated 510k.
 The FDA target timeline for review is 60 days.
 If there is a recognized standard specific to the type of device you are submitting, or the FDA has issued a guidance document addressing that device classification, then an abbreviated 510k submission is recommended.
-For example, a dental handpiece (i.e., product code is ) has a special controls guidance document that written specifically for dental handpieces and the guidance states that an abbreviated 510k submission is recommended.
-In addition, the FDA recognizes the latest standard for dental handpieces: ISO 14457:2012 (FDA Doc # 4-206).
+For example, a dental handpiece (i.e., product code is ) has a special controls guidance document that explicitly written for dental handpieces, and the guidance states that an abbreviated 510k submission is recommended.
+Besides, the FDA recognizes the latest standard for dental handpieces: ISO 14457:2012 (FDA Doc # 4-206).

 Traditional 510k submissions

 The third type of 510k submission is a traditional 510k submission.
 The FDA target timeline for review is 90 days.
 If you are submitting a 510k for a new device, or the device modifications require more than one functional area of expertise, then a special 510k is not an option.
-If there is no recognized standard for the device type and the FDA has not issued a special controls guidance for your device classification, then an abbreviated submission is also not an option.
+If there is no recognized standard for the device type and the FDA has not issued the guidance of a special control for your device classification, then an abbreviated submission is also not an option.
 A traditional 510k submission is your only option in this case.